 It is possible to learn tap dance from a drawing.
 For instance, the dance resource site StreetSwing.com includes a reproduction of a 1930s tap dance instruction booklet.
 The image shows and describes how to perform five basic tap steps.
 However, one of the best sources for illustrated tap dance steps is video.
 While a poster or chart can give you a general idea of the movements and rhythm required to perform a step, there's nothing quite like seeing the tap steps in action.
 Tap students shouldn't underestimate the importance of sound, either.
 Hearing the taps can help a dancer match the correct rhythm of the steps in a combination.

-For your iPhone and other devices, the Tap App is an excellent digital resource for illustrations of tap dancing steps.
-Download the app for only $2 and you will be on your way to learning new steps from this intuitive and professional source in no time.
+For your iPhone and other devices, the How to Tap Dance App is an excellent digital resource for illustrations of tap dancing steps.
+Download the app for free, and you will be on your way to learning new steps from this intuitive and professional source in no time.

 Illustrated Tap Dance Steps Online

 Online videos offer an inexpensive and convenient option for exploring tap dance steps.

 United Taps is the home of the Tap Dance Visual Dictionary, and is a free resource for dance students.
 The site includes more than 280 steps, with numerous variations on each one.
 For instance, once you've learned the Buffalo, you can try the Double Buffalo, Click Buffalo and Buffalo Pullback.
 Each step is presented at slow and medium/fast speeds in separate video clips.
 Visitors can also choose from three file sizes for each example, depending on their connection speed and the quality of video they want to see.
 Written descriptions of the steps help you follow along with the videos.
 If you're interested in combinations more than individual steps, the site's homepage features the owner's latest tap video.